thunderrabbit/robnugen-journal-entries/2018/03/13recreation.md

 Okay I am going to try to sleep for a bit.
 Still a bit more than an hour until boarding.

+## 16:04 Tuesday 13 March 2018 JST

+Back in Tokyo, headed to men's group, all the time dialation effects are worn off.